mantasavas/NonlinearEquationSolver/README.md

 2) when  x1 = 0.9505    then    g(0.9505)   =     arctan(0.9505)    = 0.76
 3) when  x2 = 0.76      then    g(0.76)     =     arctan(0.76)      = 0.6499
 4) when  x2 = 0.6499    then    g(0.6499)   =     arctan(0.6499)    = 0.5763
 It clearly slowly converges, and after many iterations we should get to our precise solution.
-But we should be conscious about precision, because then it slowly converges it is indicator that with the high precision given, we could still be far away from solution.
+But we should be conscious about precision, because then it slowly converges it is indicator that with the high precision given, we could still be far away from our solution.